DilaOktafiani/DilaOktafiani.github.io/content/authors/admin/_index.md

 ## About Me

-Dila Oktafiani, a Software Engineering student, is interested in the application of technology to waste-based crafts.
-He focuses on using used materials to create high-value products and develops applications to support craftspeople in the design and production of works of art.
-He also seeks to educate the public about the value and complexity of handicrafts.
+I am a Software Engineering student with a great interest in fashion illustration.
+Apart from focusing on developing fashion illustrations, I am interested in developing applications that can help illustrator designers promote their products more effectively, utilizing technology to increase visibility and efficiency in the creative industry.